tymyrddin/purple/source/docs/lantern/dilemma/index.rst

 ===============================

 .. image:: /_static/images/simulator-map.png
-   :alt: Night over steampunk city Ankh-Morpork, viewed from high above; the city sprawls deep below; about 20 glowing red oil lanterns are visible in the city, forming a subtle, intricate irregular network of signals.

-.. raw:: html

-   <p style="text-align: center;"><em><a href="https://red.tymyrddin.dev/docs/power/">(Government and civic analogue)</a></em></p>
+   :alt: A purple steampunk lantern glowing softly in a dark room, casting light onto a detailed parchment map of the BIG city Ankh Morpork with its many districts spread across an old big wooden table.
+Ink pots, quills, and sealing wax beside it.

-`Unseen University Power & Light Co. <https://red.tymyrddin.dev/docs/power/>`_ faces increasing pressure from `Department of Silent Stability <https://blue.tymyrddin.dev/docs/shadows/>`_  to “see more” `in the name of stability <https://indigo.tymyrddin.dev/docs/vetinari/>`_.
+`Unseen University Power & Light Co. <https://red.tymyrddin.dev/docs/power/>`_ faces increasing pressure from `Department of Silent Stability <https://blue.tymyrddin.dev/docs/shadows/>`_  to *see more* `in the name of stability <https://indigo.tymyrddin.dev/docs/vetinari/>`_.
 Competing interests emerge between security, civil trust, and political accountability.

-And so, the Purple Lantern is making another simulator, this time where the question isn't *"how do we stop the attack?"* but *"when the lights go out, who pays the price?"*
+And so, the Purple Lantern is making another simulator, this time where the question isn't, *how do we stop the attack?*, but, *when the lights go out, who pays the price?*

 .. toctree::
    :glob: